Get your psyche in gear!

 What I Do:

 Clinical Hypnosis- Ericksonian or the Utilization Approach– this method was developed by Milton Erickson,M.D.
-(1901-1980) decades ago.
-It is based on the premise that we all have the internal resources necessary to happy, healthy and productive lives.
+(1901-1980) beginning in the 1930’s.
+The premise is we all have the internal resources necessary to have happy, healthy and productive lives.
 There is no magic bullet in health, but when we sidestep the cognitive interference, the conscious interference of ‘shoulds’, ‘what if’s’ and other negative thought patterns, this type of trance work is very effective.
 How?
 By engaging your unconscious mind, which changes brainwaves, and amplify your desire to heal.
 We set up a series of carefully paced agreements with the concurred goal that you connect with your inner healer and learn to do things differently.
 Step, by step your unconscious mind guides us.
 It is that simple, like breathing in and breathing out- just as you are doing now.

 Head Trauma and Hypnosis: a case report